Okola/fleetsTrack/README.md

-# Fleet-Management
+#Fleets Tracker
-A repository for the final year project
+A project that uses google maps APi and Firebase to establish the location of vehicles